CNL Wiki

 • upload neural data to LTS

-• upload MATLAB logs to Hoffman (or Box for Soraya to upload to Hoffman)
+• upload MATLAB logs to box or Hoffman

 • movie files go to: movieParadigm/movie_subjects